takesian-lab/Calcium-Imaging-Analysis/README - Instructions for making z-corrected blocks.txt

 	6. Reset brightness and save as tiff in block folder

-4) DEFINE ROIs AND COMPUTE ZCORR IN SUITE2P
+4) COMPUTE ZCORR IN SUITE2P
    *Repeat this for every plane (i.e. plane0 stat.npy, then plane 1 stat.npy... etc)
    There is an option to load all planes at once (File, Load multiplane data) but I haven't tested this